CGJennings/se3docs/Plug-in Authoring Kit/Graphics-and-layout-examples/README.md

 Right click an example and choose **Run**, or double-click to open example to see how an effect is achieved.

+## `cloud-fonts.js`
+Cloud fonts let you access thousands of free fonts on demand.
+See how to iterate over available Cloud Fonts, request a specific font family by name, register the font family, or get Font objects.

+## `graphics-playground.js`
+Experiment with card face painting code and see the results instantly on a sample card.

+## `image-filters.js`
+Play with different graphics filters available in the Strange Eons API.

+## `page-shapes.js`
+Learn to use page shapes, which let you flow text within the confines of a shape.
+Pages shapes let you fit text around other content or implement artistic effects.

 ## `painting-techniques.js`
 See and experiment with various techniques you can use when painting game components: